jnkroeker/kubernetes-terraform/README.md

 11. Execute `make external-access` to configure static IP address, load balancer and nginx for external traffic

+12. In each worker node, set the namespace in the default configuration to the namespace your primary apps are in

+        `kubectl config set-context --current --namespace=phaction-system`

 ### Tear everything down when finished, or else you will have trouble starting another cluster

 Execute `make k8s-down`